-Prize-winning biographer, historian and novelist
+Prize-winning biographer, cultural historian and novelist

 Her previous books include The Pike: Gabriele D'Annunzio (2013) which won the Samuel Johnson Prize, the Duff Cooper Prize, the Costa Biography Award and the Political Book Awards Biography of the Year.
 In 2020 The Sunday Times called it ‘the biography of the decade’.